 So, let’s learn how to add/change the additional places of business in GST.

 Step 1: Log In to the GST Portal

 Step 2: After logging in to the portal, one should move towards the navigation menu in the top bar.
 Go to Services> Registration> Amendment of Core Fields.

-The place of business fields are considered as core fields and once changed requires approval of the respective GST officer.
-While Noncore fields like updating email or phone do not require approval of GST Officer.
+The place of business fields are considered as core fields and once changed require approval of the respective GST officer.
+While Noncore fields like updating email or phone do not require approval of the GST Officer.